Things to do near Loch Lomond

 This is also a great place to climb on two wheels and take to the road.
-The cottage has a secure storage area for bikes, with facilities for washing down muddy bikes or boots, or bikes can be hired in Drymen and Aberfoyle.
+The cottage has a secure storage area for bikes, with facilities for washing down muddy bikes or boots, or bikes can be hired in Aberfoyle.
 There are numerous very good routes in the Queen Elizabeth Forest, around Callander and from Drymen to Balloch and Aberfoyle.

 If you’d rather take to four legs, then there are several British Horse Society and TRSS Approved Trekking and Riding Centres within travelling distance of the cottage.
 We can recommend Castle Rednock, near Callander, and Loch Lomond Pony Trekking, just outside Balloch.

 Discover Scotland’s Wildlife

 Do you dream of spotting a red squirrel?
 Or of seeing golden eagles soar over your head?
 This is all possible here.
 There are several Scottish Wildlife Trust and RSPB reserves in the area.
 Loch Lomond is internationally important with many rare species.
 For example, you might find kingfishers on the Endrick, ospreys on Loch Lomond and the Lake of Menteith and ptarmigan on the high tops.
 Red squirrels can be seen at Aberfoyle, and increasingly in other places too.
 If you’re lucky you might even see eagles, pine marten and otters.
 The garden here at Ballat Smithy Cottage is a haven for birds and our guests enjoy watching them at the feeders.
 Our latest, very exciting, visitor is a barn owl!

 Golfing and sports near Loch Lomond